awsdocs/aws-codecommit-user-guide/doc_source/how-to-create-branch.md

 **Note**
 If you add the `-u` option to git push \(for example, git push \-u origin master\), then in the future you can run git push without *remote\-name* *branch\-name*\.
 Upstream tracking information is set\.
 To get upstream tracking information, run git remote show *remote\-name* \(for example, git remote show origin\)\.
 To see a list of all of your local and remote tracking branches, run git branch \-\-all\.
-To set up a branch in the local repo that is connected to an existing branch in the AWS CodeCommit repository, run git checkout *remote\-branch\-name*\.
+To set up a branch in the local repo that is connected to a branch in the CodeCommit repository, run git checkout *remote\-branch\-name*\.

 For more options, see your Git documentation\.

 ## Create a Branch \(AWS CLI\)<a name="how-to-create-branch-cli"></a>

-To use AWS CLI commands with AWS CodeCommit, install the AWS CLI\.
+To use AWS CLI commands with CodeCommit, install the AWS CLI\.
 For more information, see [Command Line Reference](cmd-ref.md)\.

-Follow these steps to use the AWS CLI to create a branch in an AWS CodeCommit repository and then push that branch to the AWS CodeCommit repository\.
+Follow these steps to use the AWS CLI to create a branch in a CodeCommit repository and then push that branch to the CodeCommit repository\.

 1. Run the create\-branch command, specifying:
-   + The name of the AWS CodeCommit repository where the branch is created \(with the \-\-repository\-name option\)\.
+   + The name of the CodeCommit repository where the branch is created \(with the \-\-repository\-name option\)\.
 **Note**
-To get the name of the AWS CodeCommit repository, run the [list\-repositories](how-to-view-repository-details.md#how-to-view-repository-details-no-name-cli) command\.
+To get the name of the CodeCommit repository, run the [list\-repositories](how-to-view-repository-details.md#how-to-view-repository-details-no-name-cli) command\.
    + The name of the new branch \(with the \-\-branch\-name option\)\.
    + The ID of the commit to which the new branch points \(with the \-\-commit\-id option\)\.

-   For example, to create a branch named `MyNewBranch` that points to commit ID `317f8570EXAMPLE` in an AWS CodeCommit repository named `MyDemoRepo`:
+   For example, to create a branch named `MyNewBranch` that points to commit ID `317f8570EXAMPLE` in a CodeCommit repository named `MyDemoRepo`:

    ```
    aws codecommit create-branch --repository-name MyDemoRepo --branch-name MyNewBranch --commit-id 317f8570EXAMPLE